appearin/policy/privacy-policy.md

 > requests cf. GDPR art.
 6 (1) item f.

-* **Product & Marketing communication.** We may process information that you provide to us for the purpose of subscribing to our email newsletters.
-You can opt in to emails such as digests, newsletters, and activity notifications through your account’s “Settings > Privacy > Consents” page.
+* **Product & Marketing communication.** We may process information that you provide to us for the purpose of contacting you by email, by phone or through professional social media channels.
+You can control your premissions by going to “Settings > Privacy > Permissions”.
-> The notification data may be processed for the purposes of sending
+  We may also obtain information from Zoominfo about your job title to determine if we should contact you to discuss your employer's account with Whereby.
+You can exercise your right to see what data Zoominfo has collected about you by going to https://www.zoominfo.com/update/access
-> you relevant product information or newsletters.
-The legal basis for
+> The legal basis for processing personal data for the purposes of
-> this processing is your consent cf. GDPR art.
-6 (1) item a.
+> direct marketing is our legitimate interest, cf. GDPR art.6 (1) item f.

 * **Service and transactional notifications.** Sometimes we’ll send you emails about your account, service changes or new policies.
 You